drunderscore/GTA-Research/Mission-Fail-Retry-Research.md

 `replay_controller` checks `Global_91486` or `MISSION_FAILED_STATE` to determine what it should do.

-We can quickly check, that after failing the mission this Global is equal to 0.
+We can quickly check that after failing the mission this Global is equal to 0.

 ### Script Workflows
 So, let's check what sets `MISSION_FAILED_STATE` to 0.
 Here main missions and S&F go separate ways.
 Logic is mostly the same but for S&F missions MF is triggered from the script itself while for main missions it's triggered from `flow_controller`.